U-Sharma/NeuralScaleID/README.md

 # NeuralScaleID
 This codebase implements teacher/student training with a variety of network sizes and shapes.
 It also tests performance of CNNs on image datasets.
 The reader is strongly encouraged to refer to the example.ipynb in the codebase.

+For the sake of organization, the python files for individual experients have been placed together in the folder Experiments.
+When running, any experiment file that imports NeuralNet or teacher needs to be put in the same direntory as those two modules.

 Generating a random teacher with 4 inputs and 2 outputs (softmax), and 2 hidden layers of width 128:
 ```python
 import teacher